TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

 myObject[variable]; // this is equivalent to myObject['property'] and returns 'Value!'
 ```

-If you are feeling rusty on using objects, now might be a good time to go back and review the content in [**Fundamentals 5**](https://www.theodinproject.com/lessons/foundations-fundamentals-part-5) from our JavaScript Basics course.
+If you are feeling rusty on using objects, now might be a good time to go back and review the content in our [object basics lesson](https://www.theodinproject.com/lessons/foundations-object-basics) from our JavaScript Basics course.

 ### Lesson overview